-What, if any, taxes apply to trusts or other asset-holding vehicles in your jurisdiction, and how are such taxes imposed?
+9 What, if any, taxes apply to trusts or other asset-holding vehicles in your jurisdiction, and how are such taxes imposed?

 Trusts, domestic as well as foreign, are not recognised in Germany (see question 11).
-However, the following can trigger IHT and gift tax:
+However, the following can trigger IGT or income tax or both:

-- · foreign trusts created by residents; - · the transfer of assets located in Germany to a trust; and - a distribution to beneficiaries during the trust period or on the trust's dissolution if the beneficiary is a German resident or as far as assets located in Germany are distributed.
+- foreign trusts created by residents; - · the transfer of assets located in Germany to a trust; and - a distribution to beneficiaries during the trust period or on the trust's dissolution if the beneficiary is a German resident or as far as assets located in Germany are distributed.